varioustoxins/nmrpack/index.md

 # Using NMRPack

+---
+**NOTE**

+This is a very early version of NMRPack and this is all *very* rough round the edges

+---

 1. Download Spack [using this link](https://github.com/spack/spack/archive/develop.zip)
 2. Make a place to keep it (I use ~/programs/spack), move it there and expand it